ludlovian/scrapie/README.md

 If a context was supplied when setting up the hook, then it will be passed through unchanged as the second param.

-if the function returns `false` then it will be removed.
+If the function returns `false` then it will be removed.

-Like It autoremove

 ### .when(condition)
 A nicer wrapper around `.hook`.
 This creates a hook which will automatically